 Dietetic Intern Bursary Award Program

 The College is pleased to offer a bursary program in support of current dietetic interns who have demonstrated exceptional professional practice while studying dietetics at the University of Alberta with the intention of becoming a Registered Dietitian.
 Up to three bursaries of $1,000 may be awarded to successful applicants.

 Applications may be submitted by the dietetic intern (with a letter of support) or an intern may be nominated by a preceptor (with an essay in support) for the bursary.
-Applicants who are currently enrolled in the University of Alberta’s Integrated Dietetic Internship program and have completed a minimum of one rotation (minimum four weeks) and have achieved exceptional in all of the Professional Practice Competencies will be eligible for the bursary.
+Applicants who are currently enrolled in the University of Alberta’s Integrated Dietetic Internship program and have completed a minimum of one rotation (minimum four weeks) and have demonstrated exceptional professionalism in professional practice will be eligible for the bursary.
 Application forms can be found below.

-The deadline for applications is June 1 and the bursaries are presented at a luncheon for recipients at the College’s September council meeting.
+The deadline for applications is on or before July 1st and the bursaries are presented at a luncheon for recipients at the College’s September council meeting.

 - Dietetic Intern Bursary Guidelines (PDF format)

 - Dietetic Intern Bursary Application Form (PDF format)

 Preceptor Recognition Award

 The College recognizes the contributions of all preceptors in Alberta and appreciates the work they do for dietetic interns and for the profession.